DoubleCheck0001/rust-minecraft-proxy/README.md

 ## Goals
 - Unknown host MOTD
-- MOTD overrides for known hosts
+- Custom online & offline MOTD overrides for defined hosts
 - Load balancing between defined hosts
+- Optional Redis support
+- Basic anti-bot system

 ## Disclaimer
 This is a relatively new fork and is not yet ready for production.
 You can follow the below instructions to get an instance running, but there is a high chance of the structure of the project and configuration changing.
 Once the project has reached a point where I feel it is ready for a release, such release will be created on this repository.